-- Task management tools that help keep everyone on track, such as Monday.
+- Task management tools that help keep everyone on track, such as Monday.com.

 6. Invest in Professional Education Opportunities

-The skills and sales strategies your sales team needs are constantly changing, so you need to invest time and budget to allow your team members to grow, learn new strategies, and develop as expert salespeople.
+The skills and sales strategies your sales team needs change constantly, so you need to invest in the time and budget to allow your team members to grow, learn new strategies, and develop into expert salespeople.
 The type of professional development you provide depends on the size of your organization, budget, and the learning preferences of your team.